 Unless there is a good reason not to, the FGC Practitioner must visit everyone in person to help to prepare them for the meeting, discuss worries or concerns, including how the meeting will be conducted and encourage them to attend.
 If the FGC Practitioner feels that it would be inappropriate for a particular family member to attend, then a decision can be taken to exclude them from the FGC.

-Should this be the case, their input to the meetings must be achieved in alternative ways, for example through letters or tape recordings.
+Should this be the case, their input to the meetings must be achieved in alternative ways, for example through letters or audio or visual recordings.
 The grounds for exclusion must be clear and must be put in writing to the particular family member.
 The decision to exclude a family member rests with the FGC Practitioner and may occur immediately prior to the conference if someone is deemed unfit to attend e.g. due to alcohol or drug use.

 The Family Group Conference is held with the following three stages: